clinaresl/zipwatch/README.md

 from a *configuration file*.
 This configuration file should provide the following data structure:

-* `schemaSpec`: it is a list of tuples, each one with four elements:
+* `schemaSpec`: it is a list of tuples, each one with three elements:

   + *Regular expression*: if any entry of the zip file matches the given regexp, then the *if-then* function declared in this tuple